Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Experiments

 \textbf{Inclusion method.} The results shown \autoref{main_oasst} and \autoref{main_helpsteer} indicate that both \textbf{GazeConcat} methods and \textbf{GazeAdd} introduce a substantial performance improvements to the \acrshort{rm}.
 Across both datasets, concatenating embeddings (\textbf{GazeConcat}) delivers more consistent results.
 Incorporating \acrshort{et} information through specialized separator embeddings allows the model to process both text and \acrshort{et} features more robustly.
 However, in the HelpSteer dataset (\autoref{main_helpsteer}), directly adding \acrshort{et} information to the text embeddings (\textbf{GazeAdd}) results in the greatest improvement over the baseline.

 \textbf{\acrfull{et} feature importance.} Different \acrshort{et} features capture distinct aspects of reading behaviour and information processing, influencing model performance uniquely \citep{zhang_eye-tracking_2024}.
 Here, we examine how model performance varies when incorporating three different feature combinations generated by two different \acrshort{et} prediction models: $fcomb_{1}$ -- TRT generated by the first \acrshort{et} prediction model; $fcomb_{2.5}$ -- five features (nFix, FFD, GPT, TRT, fixProp) generated by the second \acrshort{et} prediction model; and $fcomb_{2.2}$ -- TRT and FFD generated by the second \acrshort{et} prediction model.
-TRT and FFD are widely used in \acrshort{et} research \citep{huang_longer_2023, huang_long-range_2023, zhang_eye-tracking_2024, maharaj_eyes_2023, wang_semgraph_2022}, and they have been shown to correlate with attention scores from pre-trained transformer models \citep{wang_gaze-infused_2024, bensemann_eye_2022, sood_interpreting_2020}.
-Other studies have used gradient-based saliency methods to explore similar correlations \citep{hollenstein_relative_2021, wu_eye_2024}.
+TRT and FFD are widely used in \acrshort{et} research \citep{huang_longer_2023, huang_long-range_2023, zhang_eye-tracking_2024, maharaj_eyes_2023, wang_semgraph_2022}, and they have been shown to correlate with attention scores from pre-trained transformer models \citep{wang_gaze-infused_2024, bensemann_eye_2022, sood_interpreting_2020} and with gradient-based saliency\citep{hollenstein_relative_2021, wu_eye_2024}.
 When comparing results, we observe that the \acrshort{rm} benefits from implicit feedback regardless of the \acrshort{et} feature combination or \acrshort{et} prediction model used.
 Specifically, in most cases, $fcomb_{1}$ yields the best results, particularly with the \textbf{GazeAdd} method.
-For \textbf{GazeConcat}, $fcomb_{2.2}$ performs best for the OASST1 dataset, while $fcomb_{1}$ excels in HelpSteer2.
+For \textbf{GazeConcat}, $fcomb_{2.2}$ and $fcomb_{2.5}$ performs best in general.
 We attribute the superior performance of $fcomb_{1}$ to how the \acrshort{et} prediction model generating the fixations was trained, including the data and preprocessing methods used (see Appendix \ref{ref_predictor_appen}).
 Moreover, when comparing $fcomb_{2.2}$ and $fcomb_{2.5}$ -- both generated by the same model -- only in one case does integrating nFix, GPT, and fixProp improves performance.
 In some instances, using $fcomb_{2.5}$ results in worse performance than the baseline, confirming findings provided by prior studies, which suggest that features related to reading time, such as FFD and TRT, contribute most to performance gains.